 The well itself is nondescript; the pool of water over which the wooden well sculpture now sits, accompanied by the standing stone (pictured below from ///february.defender.emulating) is not precisely where the ancient well was situated.
 Changes to surface drainage, due to Forestry work, made this secondary pool more of a feature than the original wellspring.
-The actual holy well is found just a little further upstream, to your right as you look down at the new structure.
-The original well has been marked by some stone flags, and taking a drink from it made easier by new pipe works but aside from that, and a few white quartz stones left as offerings, it remains as it always was; a humble hole in the ground.
+The actual holy well is found just a little further upstream, to your left as you look uphill from the new structure.
+The original well has been marked by some stone flags and an interpretation board Taking a drink from it made easier by new pipe works but aside from that, and a few white quartz stones left as offerings, it remains as it always was; a humble hole in the ground.

 From here, you can either head back uphill to the main junction, or simply walk the trail downhill as it follows the stream then rejoins the main path.
 This stream crosses the meandering path twice more, as it strikes out directly to the River Ruel, and in both spots it pools.
 In these pools you may find more white quartz stones; offerings from pilgrims who were not able to find the well, but have at least identified the stream that springs from it!